Theory of entanglement and measurement in high harmonic generation

 We use that $ \sum_{\tilde n \neq 0} \dyad{\tilde n} = \mathds{1} - \dyad{\tilde 0}$, and that the vacuum state of the wavepacket mode is given by the state of the field prior to the interaction with the atomic medium

 such that the state in \eqref{eq:rho_wavepacket} is given by

 where $\xi = \bra{\alpha} \ket{\alpha + \chi_1}$, and $\xi_q = \bra{0_q} \ket{\chi_q}$.
 This is the entangled state between all modes of the optical field in the process of HHG, and is heralded by the emission of harmonic radiation.
 The number of modes which are entangled is on the order of the harmonic cutoff $\mathcal{O}(N)$, and presents a massively entangled state of many field modes ($N>10$).
+A first characterization of this state in terms of the linear entropy for different partitions can be found in \cite{stammer2021high}.
 Note that this entangled state is naturally generated by the emission of harmonic radiation, and no particular measurement has to be performed on the optical modes if ionization and excitation events are eliminated.
 The generation of harmonic radiation by itself serves as the origin of this entangled optical field state due to the interaction with the atomic medium, and the corresponding correlations induced between the different field modes.
 However, the crucial part is to experimentally separate the process of HHG from all other idle processes such as ionization or excitation, i.e. implementing the projection $\Pi_{HHG}$.
 This can be done by measuring the electrons which might get ionized, and neglecting all cases in which an electron was detected, i.e. only considering the cases where no ionization takes place.
 Alternatively, as done in \cite{lewenstein2021generation, rivera2021quantum}, the harmonic radiation can be measured together with a subsequent post-processing procedure in which only those events are taken into account in which the shift of the harmonic intensity is anti-correlated to the intensity of the fundamental mode.
 This likewise allows to separate HHG from all idle processes.
 The drawback of this scheme is that some fraction of the optical field needs to be detected, and is thus inevitably interacting with additional optical devices leading to decoherence and amplitude reduction.
 Nonetheless, this scheme is very powerful to generate non-classical optical cat states with high photon numbers \cite{lewenstein2021generation, stammer2021high, rivera2021quantum, rivera2021new}.